joshtsar/GITHubUserInfoDemo-Minimal-API/README.md

 # GitHubUserInfoRetrieveApiDemo(.net core 7 MINIMAL API + MediatR)
-A demo[for code review] .net core web minimal api to retrieve github user info via github public api (UNDER DEBUG MODE RUN SWAGGER)
+A demo[for code review ONLY because the github PAT TOKEN was revoked when GITHUB scanned it in appsettings.json] .net core web minimal api to retrieve github user info via github public api

 The .NET Core 7 API Demo Project Description:
 This solution includes a .NET core 7 Minimal Webapi project that has an API endpoint called [HttpGet]GetUsersAsync.